-Goan Prawn Curry is a well known delicacy and if you have visited Goa in the past, you will have had this curry most probably while enjoying the sunset in a beach shak.
+Goan Shrimp Curry is a well-known delicacy and if you have visited Goa in the past, you will have had this curry most probably while enjoying the sunset in a beach shack.

-The quick and easy Goan prawn curry can be prepared in less then 25 minutes from scratch with fresh ingredients and the basic Goan curry paste.
+The quick and easy Goan Shrimp Curry can be prepared in less than 25 minutes from scratch with fresh ingredients and the basic Goan curry paste.

-The Goan prawn curry is one of those favorite Goan eats, prepared with fresh prawns and the basic goan coconut paste, it is enhanced with fresh okra (Ladyfinger aka Bhende) vegetables.
+The Goan shrimp curry is one of those favorite Goan eats, prepared with fresh shrimp and the basic

 Goan curries are traditionally prepared with grated fresh coconut.
 Coconuts are a fundamental food ingredient in the Goan cuisine, it wouldn’t be a Goan dish without coconut.
 (Find more Goan coconut recipes at the end of the post)

 The smallest state of India is situated in the right spot, to the west coast touching the Arabian see, the Indian Ocean.
 Therefore, fish dominates the food culture.